Municipal storm water permit overview

 - Post-Construction Storm Water Management - Municipalities are required to develop a post-construction ordinance and enforce it to ensure that areas of new and redevelopment will include structural measures to control pollutants, control peak flow, maintain infiltration, and establish vegetated protective areas adjacent to waterways and wetlands.
 Municipalities may use state-recommended technical standards for post-construction storm water management practices.

-- Pollution Prevention Practices for the Municipality - MS4 storm water programs are to include practices to prevent pollutants from municipally-owned transportation infrastructure, maintenance areas, storage yards, sand and salt storage areas, and waste transfer stations entering the storm sewer system.
+- Pollution Prevention Practices for the Municipality [exit DNR] - MS4 storm water programs are to include practices to prevent pollutants from municipally-owned transportation infrastructure, maintenance areas, storage yards, sand and salt storage areas, and waste transfer stations entering the storm sewer system.

 - Developed Urbanized Area Standard - Municipalities are required to control the Total Suspended Solids (TSS) carried in storm water from existing urban areas as compared to no controls.
 Many municipalities have already achieved the state standard of 20 percent TSS.
 Compliance with the standard is achieved by implementing a system of practices and activities, which has been verified by a storm water computer model.